tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

 We initiate `ownerAddress` and assign it the value of our parameter `ownerAddress`.

-Now let's build our contract.
+Now let’s build our contract.

 ```
 class TokenShop(sp.Contract):